respectmyvps/First-time-on-VPS/README.md

 # First-time-on-VPS
-Noobie Information how to login and protect virtual private server check info file for commands
+Noobie Information how to login and protect virtual private server, check "info" file check info file for commands